CrazyRedMachine/LUFAHybridFightstick/README.md

 ## LUFA Switch/XInput hybrid Fightstick (PC-FX Edition)

-This code can be used to make
+This code can be used to make a PC-FX Gamepad work on Nintendo Switch and XBox360 (or PC in XInput mode).

+I've put an arduino pro micro directly inside the controller, but you could also go non-destructive and use this code to make an external usb adapter.

 ## Acknowledgments